davenquinn/xenoliths/paper/text/chapters/01-introduction.md

 data image the megathrust as effectively flat beneath the western Mojave plateau [@Yan2005], and dipping ~30ºN beneath the southernmost Sierra Nevada region [@Malin1995].
-The Garlock fault [@fig:context] nucleated during the early Miocene along the inflection in the megathrust [@Saleeby2016], with the inflection constituting a lateral ramp in the subduction megathrust system [@Saleeby2003; @Chapman2016b].
+The Garlock fault [@fig:context] nucleated during the early Miocene along this inflection in the megathrust [@Saleeby2016], which constituted a lateral ramp in the subduction megathrust system [@Saleeby2003; @Chapman2016b].
 In contrast to the central Sierra xenolith suite, mantle xenoliths recovered from the eastern margin of the southern California batholith record the tectonic erosion of